Georgina-Leadley/AMLS_2020-2021_20164490/README.md

 # Instructions for use

+- The code main.py will run on any Python platform

 - To enable running of main.py, the saved models for each task must be downloaded and added to the folder for the corresponding task:

     - A1 Model download folder, requires saving in A1 folder